 Development of EU member state risk profiles

-AidEnvironment identified an initial longlist of countries with potential deforestation risk to include in the Compliance Checker, based on a range of criteria, including the presence of intact forests, net forest loss, and relevant commodity production.
+AidEnvironment identified an initial longlist of non-EU commodity supplying countries with potential deforestation risk to include in the Compliance Checker, based on a range of criteria, including the presence of intact (primary) forests, net forest loss, and relevant commodity production.
 The criteria are a combination of the FAO definitions of forest, and a selection of risk assessment criteria under Article 10 of the EUDR:

 - Country has presence of ‘forests’ in its territory and produce relevant commodity or product, with ‘forests’ as defined by the FAO and the EUDR.
 The forest definition will also include parts of the Cerrado and Chaco biomes in Latin America, as well as wooded savannas and woodlands in Africa, based on FAO’s definition of ‘open forests’.
 Moreover, priority is given to countries with ‘primary forests’, which are a fundamental priority for conservation under FAO definitions and the EUDR.
 Finally, countries with ‘secondary forests’ (often degraded) are also included, which are ‘forests’ (by definition), and can also still contain high canopy cover (>10%) and biodiversity.